vplogfeldt/my-portfolio-website/README.md

-# my-portfolio-website
+# My portfolio website
-This is a website that showcases my projects.
+# This is a static website that showcases my projects, that are mostly related to web development